ahmedwahdan/amazon-freertos/demos/dev_mode_key_provisioning/README.md

 For lab testing purposes, if your device allows the import of private keys, you can follow the instructions in [Configuring the Amazon FreeRTOS Demos](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-configure.html).

 ## Option #2: Onboard Private Key Generation ##
 If your device does not allow the import of private keys, or if your solution calls for the use of [Just-in-Time Provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/jit-provisioning.html) (JITP), you can follow the instructions below.
+In summary, the sequence of operations is:

+1. Public Key Infrastructure Setup
+1. Create a certificate authority (CA) certificate
+1. Register your CA certificate with AWS IoT
+1. Create a Device Certificate, issued by your registered CA
+1. Import the CA certificate and device certificate into your Amazon FreeRTOS device
+1. Update the AWS IoT Registry in order to mark your certificate as Active
+1. Create an AWS IoT Thing, attach a policy to the Thing, and attach a device certificate to the Thing
+1. Run the Amazon FreeRTOS "Hello World" demo on your device

 ### Initial Configuration ###
 First, perform the steps in [Configuring the Amazon FreeRTOS Demos](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-configure.html), but skip the last step (that is, don't do *To format your AWS IoT credentials*).
 The net result should be that the *demos/include/aws_clientcredential.h* file has been updated with your settings, but the *demos/include/aws_clientcredential_keys.h* file has not.